khilnani/behindthesite/README.md

 ## behindthesite.org

-> A quick reference of technologies used by leading companies.
+> A log of technologies used by leading companies.

-Most infomration has been collected via a variety of Google searches and blogs (See References column in `data/trends.json`.
-Eventually, I would like users to contribute information via Pull requests.

 ## Thanks to